 · TED talks.
 I have used TED heavily in the suggestions for Vocabulary Lesson Plans, as students can both watch/listen (sometimes with subtitles if needed) and read a transcript (sometimes in their own language as well as English.)
 In addition, most of the speakers—on subjects of vital interest-- make a real effort to speak as clearly and simply as possible, with much less jargon than I have found in online newspapers or science magazines reporting the same information.

 · On EnglishHints: Academic Vocabulary Word Lists.
-These four pages give the Academic Word List vocabulary* in readings on many topics, newsletter by newsletter, as well as vocabulary practice (some interactive online, some text, and some pdfs) on each topic.
+These four pages give the Academic Word List vocabulary introduced in each of the first 23 issues of English Detective.
+It includes the vocabulary in articles on different topics, newsletter by newsletter, as well as vocabulary practice (some interactive online, some text, and some pdfs) on each topic.
 The actual links to the readings are on the newsletter’s back issues page.